MichaelLegacy/EventReminderBot-Discord/README.md

 **Creating an Event**

-To create an event, you must have a role named `eventbotplanner` or have the default `Administrator` role.
+To create an event, you must have a role named `eventbotplanner` or have the `Administrator` permission.

 `.createevent "[event title]" [days]-[hours]-[minutes]`